Icinga/icingaweb2/doc/06-Security.md

 ### <a id="security-basics-actions"></a>Actions

-Actions are all the things an Icinga Web 2 user can do, like changing a certain configuration, changing permissions or sending a command to the Icinga instance through the Icinga command pipe.
+Actions are all the things an Icinga Web 2 user can do, like changing a certain configuration, changing permissions or sending a command to an Icinga 2 instance.
 All actions must be be **allowed explicitly** using permissions.

 A permission is a simple list of identifiers of actions a user is